No photo of Niamh Kavanagh

 Biography

-Niamh has taught on both theoretical and research method-based modules in Sociology from 2018-2022, and delivered guest lectures at both University of Manchester and University of Salford.
+Niamh has taught on theoretical and research methods-based modules in Sociology at Manchester, as well as dissertation supervisor roles.
+She has also delivered lectures at both the University of Manchester and University of Salford.

-Niamh is also a member of the Manchester Urban Ageing Research Group (MUARG) and has links to the Morgan Centre for Reesearch into Everyday Lives (Sociology, UoM).
+Niamh is a member of the Manchester Urban Ageing Research Group (MUARG) and the Morgan Centre for Research into Everyday Lives.

 Qualifications